 However, the job of a law enforcement officer always comes with the risk of violence.
 When that violence escalates to a deadly threat, law enforcement officers must be ready to uphold their oath to protect the community even when that means using deadly force.
 Allowing murderous criminals to conquer officers will leave the general public vulnerable to evil.
 That cannot be!

 After less than a minute and a half of serious ground fighting the driver is able to flee around the front of his car to his driver’s door.
 Instead of getting into his car to flee, as one might expect, the suspect reaches in and retrieves a firearm.
 Any doubt on the suspect’s intent is quickly removed when he exits the car and begins firing on the Troopers.

 Lesson #7 – Maintain Proper Angles on the Suspect

-Trooper Seiple is miraculously able to return fire almost immediately, missing the moving Corporal, but is off balance from Corporal Kelly’s push through and falls backwards.
+Trooper Seiple is miraculously able to return fire almost immediately, missing the moving Corporal, but is off-balance from Corporal Kelly’s push through and falls backward.
 Corporal Kelly drops to his knees on the right of the suspect’s car, draws his sidearm and engages the suspect in gunfire as well.

 Suspects Under the Influence of Marijuana